Ways to combat the grass is greener syndrome

 - Offers a high degree of personal and financial compensation

-- Has professional or trade associations for easy membership
+- Has professional or trade associations

 - Requires people to work with and communicate with colleagues outside the organization